 What’s in the Cargo Securement for Flatbeds TTT Course?

-Our Cargo Securement safety training course is FMCSA compliant.
+Our Cargo Securement safety training course is FMCSA aligned.

 Training Scope: Each class contains sections on governing bodies, requirements, securing processes, specific cargo, and more.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by FMCSA.